Kelly Overton

 Kelly Overton is an American actress.
 She is known for portraying Vanessa Van Helsing in the 2016 Syfy fantasy drama series Van Helsing.

-Early life
+Early life and education

 Overton grew up in Wilbraham, Massachusetts.
 After graduating from Minnechaug Regional High School in 1997 she went on study at the American Academy of Dramatic Arts in New York City, where she graduated with their highest honor, The Charles Jehlinger Award.

 Career

 She has performed off-Broadway, in regional Shakespeare, and on several TV shows.
 She began in national television in 2000 in the role of Rainn Wilkins on All My Children for several months.
 Then in 2002 she returned to theater on Broadway where she debuted in the original stage cast of The Graduate as an understudy for several roles, eventually replacing Alicia Silverstone in the role of Elaine Robinson, opposite Kathleen Turner and Jason Biggs.

 In 2008, with husband Judson Pearce Morgan, she wrote, directed, produced and starred in The Collective.
 She plays Christie Monteiro in the 2009 film adaptation of the fighting game series Tekken.
 She appeared in the HBO series True Blood as werewolf Rikki Naylor and co-starred as Ann in "In My Sleep."

 In 2016 Overton was cast as Vanessa Helsing, the lead character, in the Syfy television series Van Helsing.